Satyananda Stokes

 Satyananda Stokes (born Samuel Evans Stokes, Jr., 16 August 1882 – 14 May 1946) was an American who settled in India and participated in the Indian Independence Movement.
-He read Satyarth Parkash and met Mr. Rulya Ram Arya.
-After that he changed his name to Satyanand Arya and after some times he used his surname Stokes.
+He read Satyarth Prakash and met Mr. Rulya Ram Arya.
+After that he changed his name to Satyanand Arya and after sometimes he used his surname Stokes.
 He is best remembered today for having introduced apple cultivation to the Indian state of Himachal Pradesh, where apples are today the major horticultural export crop.

 Biography

+Early life

 Satyananda was born Samuel Evans Stokes, Jr., to an American Quaker family.
 His father, a businessman, was the founder of the Stokes and Parish Machine Company which was a leading manufacturer of elevators in the USA.

+Move to India

 In 1904, aged 22, Samuel traveled to India to work at a leper colony located at Subathu in Shimla.
 His parents were opposed to this move.
 Raised a Quaker, Samuel was drawn to the asceticism that is exalted in Indian spirituality and began living a simple, frugal life among the villagers, becoming a Christian Sannyasi.

 A few years later, the Archbishop of Canterbury, who was visiting the Viceroy at Simla (the summer capital of the British Raj) heard of the leper colony and was impressed by Samuel's efforts.
 He encouraged Samuel to form an order of Franciscan Friars, an order of monkhood committed to living in poverty and aiding the diseased and dying.
 Samuel formed such an order, but his membership in this wandering brotherhood of monks lasted only two years.

 In 1912, Samuel married a local girl, gave up his life of poverty, and purchased a chunk of farmland near his wife's village in Kotgarh and settled there.
 His wife, Agnes, was the daughter of a first-generation Christian.
 Samuel's father had left a considerable inheritance to Samuel, and the purchasing power of this inheritance was magnified in the remote part of India where he settled.
 Agnes and Samuel welcomed seven children.

 Stokes was a critic of the Christ myth theory.
 He authored the book The Historical Character of the Gospel published by the Christian Literature Society for India, Madras.
 It was republished in London as The Gospel According to Jews and Pagans (1913).
 He argued for the historicity of Jesus and his crucifixion.

+Apple Farming

 Samuel applied himself to improving the farmland he had purchased and was able to access scholarly resources unavailable to the other villagers.
 He identified a new strain of apples developed by the Stark brothers of Louisiana, United States as being suitable to the Simla Hills and began cultivating them on his farm in Kotgarh in 1916.
 The resulting bumper crops, coupled with Samuel's access to European settlers who ran the export business in Delhi encouraged the other farmers to do as Samuel was doing.
 Over the next few decades he purchased more land and devoted it to growing apple cultivars which the villagers would use to seed their farms.
 These efforts invigorated the local economy.